radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 This document does not change or add any privacy considerations over previous RADIUS specifications.

-# Security Considerations
+# Security Considerations {#security-considerations}

+It can be necessary to disconnect users, or to change their authorization.
+It is a security issue when these changes cannot be performed.
+This specification therefore increases security by making it easier to enforce security policies across a chain of unrelated proxies.

-This document increases network security by removing the requirement for non-standard "reverse" paths for CoA-Request and Disconnect-Request packets.
+This document also increases network security by removing the requirement for non-standard "reverse" paths for CoA-Request and Disconnect-Request packets.

 # IANA Considerations